 You’ve now had that pregnancy test confirmation – it’s positive, you’re pregnant.
 But you want to know exactly when you’re going to be a mum.
 Is it nine months?
 40 weeks from the date of your last period?
 Or (gulp) six months’ time.
-We'll help you figure out when your baby should arrive, although remember your baby may have other ideas.
+Figure out when your baby should arrive using our pregnancy due date calculator.

 What is a ‘full-term’ pregnancy?

 It’s not as simple as assuming your full-term pregnancy is the day you hit 40 weeks pregnant.
 In fact, your full-term pregnancy is considered to be anywhere from 38 to 42 weeks.
 Yes, it’s a due month.

 ‘On average a pregnancy takes 40 weeks (or 10 lunar calendar months) from the first day of your menstrual cycle or 38 weeks from conception, but there isn’t an exact science to working out your due date,’ says Teresa Walsh, midwife at The Portland Hospital, London.

 To work out your due date, you need to count 40 weeks of pregnancy from the first day of your last menstrual period, even though your baby is technically about two weeks younger than that.